spacivity/GateRoller-Game/privacy-policy.md

 included in a device backup or transferred to another device.
 Apple or Google controls the retention and deletion of those backups.

+Firebase Analytics data is retained according to the Firebase/Google Analytics settings for the Firebase project and Google's applicable policies.
+Analytics reports are generally aggregated, but event data may be associated with an app-instance identifier so Firebase can measure unique installations and sessions.

-Because GATEROLLER does not send gameplay data to a publisher-operated server, the publisher cannot remotely access, export, or delete it.
+Because GATEROLLER does not send local gameplay-save data to a GATEROLLER-operated server, the publisher cannot remotely access, export, or delete local save data.
 A Full Game purchase can be restored through the app using the Apple or Google account that originally completed the purchase.
+For privacy requests related to analytics data, contact support@spacivity.com.

 ## Children's Privacy

 GATEROLLER does not knowingly collect personal information from children.
-The app does not include publisher accounts, advertising, analytics, tracking, or social features.
+The app does not include publisher accounts, advertising, social features, camera access, microphone access, contact access, or precise-location access.

 ## Changes to This Policy